lovewarez/sapph1r3/manual.md

 ░╚═══██╗██╔══██║██╔═══╝░██╔═══╝░██╔══██║╚═╝██║░░██╔══██╗░╚═══██╗ \
 ██████╔╝██║░░██║██║░░░░░██║░░░░░██║░░██║███████╗██║░░██║██████╔╝ \
 ╚═════╝░╚═╝░░╚═╝╚═╝░░░░░╚═╝░░░░░╚═╝░░╚═╝╚══════╝╚═╝░░╚═╝╚═════╝░ \
-              A Bitburner scriptpack by starg3n
+              A Bitburner scriptpack by LOVEWAREZ

 # Intro
 you are now a proud owner of the sapph1r3! scriptpack! \